cbeust/space-invade.rs/README.md

 I'm probably done with this project but if I were to come back to it to improve it, I would probably:

 - Make it run in the browser with WASM
-- Sound
-- The graphics still seem a bit janky to me, I'm probably doing something wrong in the SDL 2 event handling
-- Make it do less busy waiting
 - Show the controls so the user doesn't have to guess
 - Add a debugger, breakpoints, etc...